lolo859/vodka-dev/docs/vodka-lib-usage.md

 This is the class for the `INVERT` syscall.

 **Attributes that must be set after declaration:**
-- `std::string uid` : the variable UID that should have his sign reversed
+- `std::string source_uid` : the UID of the variable that should have his sign reversed
+- `std::string output_uid` : the UID of the variable that should receive the output
-- `string name` : the name of the syscall. **Shouldn't be modified.**
+- `std::string name` : the name of the syscall. **Shouldn't be modified.**

 ---